 - Red polo (collared) shirts, with the PEAK Academy logo, are required.
-Each student will receive four (4) polo shirts (with logo) and one (1) PEAK T-shirt at no cost.
+Each student will receive four (3) polo shirts (with logo) and one (1) PEAK T-shirt at no cost.
 Additional polo shirts with the PEAK logo can be purchased from the school. - The uniform polo shirts must contain only the school logos.
-Images or words, other than the Asheville PEAK Academy emblems are not permitted. - One white t-shirt (short or long sleeved) may be worn under polos. - Shirts must be neatly tucked into pants.
+Images or words, other than the Asheville PEAK Academy emblems are not permitted. - Shirts must be neatly tucked into pants.